-The userdata model is rather robust as it is a virtual interface with some additional checking while the more direct access which uses the node numbers directly.
-However, even with userdata you can get into troubles when you free nodes that are no longer allocated or mess up lists. if you apply tostring to a node you see its internal (direct) number and id.
+The userdata model is rather robust as it is a virtual interface with some additional check while the more direct access which uses the node numbers directly.
+However, even with userd you can get into troubles when you free nodes that are no longer allocated or mess up lists you apply tostring to a node you see its internal (direct) number and id.

-The first model provides key based access while the second always accesses fields via functions:
+The first model provides key based access while the second always accesses fields via functio nodeobject.char getfield(nodenumber,"char")

-'''

-nodeobject.char

-getfield(nodenumber,"char")

-'''

-If you use the direct model, even if you know that you deal with numbers, you should not depend on that property but treat it as an abstraction just like traditional nodes.
-In fact, the fact that we use a simple basic datatype has the penalty that less checking can be done, but less checking is also the reason why it's somewhat faster.
-An important aspect is that one cannot mix both methods, but you can cast both models.
+If you use the direct model, even if you know that you deal with numbers, you should not depert on that property but treat it as an abstraction just like traditional nodes.
+In fact, the fact that use a simple basic datatype has the penalty that less checking can be done, but less check is also the reason why it's somewhat faster.
+An important aspect is that one cannot mix be methods, but you can cast both models.
 So, multiplying a node number makes no sense.

-So our advice is: use the indexed (table) approach when possible and investigate the direct one when speed might be a real issue.
-For that reason LuaTEX also provide the get\ and set\ functions in the top level node namespace.
+So our advice is: use the indexed (table) approach when possible and investigate the dir one when speed might be a real issue.
+For that reason $LuaT_EX$ also provide the get\ and se functions in the top level node namespace.
 There is a limited set of getters.
-When implementing this direct approach the regular index by key variant was also optimized, so direct access only makes sense when nodes are accessed millions of times (which happens in some font processing for instance).
+When implements this direct approach the regular index by key variant was also optimized, so direct access o makes sense when nodes are accessed millions of times (which happens in some font process for instance).

 We're talking mostly of getters because setters are less important.
-Documents have not that many content related nodes and setting many thousands of properties is hardly a burden contrary to millions of consultations.
+Documents have not the many content related nodes and setting many thousands of properties is hardly a burden of trary to millions of consultations.